m-13222742-source/Scratch-platfromer-v1.0-Windows-/README.md

 How to use:

+1.Go to releases

+i)For Zip file:

-1.Download The Zip File
+a1).Download The Zip File or tar.gz file or setup.exe

-2.Extract the Zip file
+a2).Extract the Zip file

-3.Open the .exe file to run the game
+a3).Open the .exe file to run the game

+a4)Play it!

-Supported processors: 64bit ONLY
+a5)Supported processors: 64bit ONLY

+ii)for setup.exe:

+b1)Run the .exe file

+b2)follow the instructions on the setup

+b3)Close the setup and play it!